uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/VPL_parameters.rst

 :class:`vpl::VplParams` defines the parameter settings for decode, video processing, encode and DL inference.
-It addesses two aspects of video processing:
+It addresses two aspects of video processing:

 - Easy to use device independent parameter settings for VPL application developers
 - Easy to translate into device dependent settings for VPL hardware plugin writers